quixio/quix-docs/docs/get-started/quixtour/serve-sms.md

 ## Conclusion

 You've now completed the Quix Tour.
 You've built a simple but complete stream processing pipeline.
+You can resuse the transform code, with some modifications, in your own projects.
+With a small amount of work, the SMS service you created could be turned into a general purpose SMS alaerting module, using the Vonage APIs.
+It could also be adapted to build out other alerting services, such as [PagerDuty](../../tutorials/influxdb-alerting/add-alerting.md).

 ## Next steps